RomainM27/RomainM27/README.md

 <h1 align="center">  Hi there 👋</h1>

-Passionate about new technologies and web development.
+Passionate about new technologies and web development especially in Laravel and Vue.

 I'm a Junior Web Developer at Vertuoza and I'm Currently in my 3nd year of Bachelor in IT management

 <!-- if you want to see my projects : [My github page](https://github.com/RomainM27/AllProject_Romain-Mathieu) -->
 <!--